Israel pounds Gaza neighborhoods, as people scramble for safety in sealed-off territory

 A looming question is whether Israel will launch a ground offensive into Gaza — a 40 kilometer-long (25 mile-long) strip of land wedged among Israel, Egypt and the Mediterranean Sea that is home to 2.3 million people and has been governed by Hamas since 2007.

-The Israeli military said it struck hundreds of targets overnight in Gaza City’s Rimal neighborhood, an upscale district that is home to ministries of the Hamas-run government, as well as universities, media organizations and the offices of aid organizations.
+On Tuesday, a large part of Gaza City’s Rimal neighborhood was reduced to rubble after warplanes bombarded it for hours the night before.
+Residents found buildings torn in half or demolished to mounds of concrete and rebar.
+Cars were flattened and trees burned out on residential streets transformed into moonscapes.

-Palestinian Civil Defense forces pulled Abdullah Musleh out of his basement together with 30 others after their apartment building was flattened by the airstrikes.
+Palestinian Civil Defense forces pulled Abdullah Musleh out of his basement together with 30 others after their apartment building was flattened.

 “I sell toys, not missiles,’’ the 46-year-old said, weeping.
 “I want to leave Gaza.
 Why do I have to stay here?
 I lost my home and my job.”